nancopeland/old-portfolio-site/_posts/2017-09-10-rd-holiday-email.markdown

 **Project Assignment**

 This project was initially requested by the Audience Development team but it also involved input from the Sales and Editorial teams.
 The Audience team said this newsletter was going to be similar to the daily newsletter but only sent out weekly with a lighter tone.
-It is holiday-themed so the design needed to reflect this.
+As previously stated, it is holiday-themed so the design needed to reflect this.

 **Design**